 Most importantly I take action.

 Of course, it doesn’t have to be books.
-I’ve worked with a coach, spoken to counselors and physiologists at different times in my life.
+I’ve worked with a coach, and spoken to counselors and physiologists at different times in my life.
 I’ve spoken to doctors when I felt I needed it.

 The point is when I need help I reach out.